OuhscBbmc/data-science-practices-1/ch-prototype-repo.md

 ### `config.R` {#repo-config}

 The configuration file is simply a plain-text yaml file read by the [config](https://CRAN.R-project.org/package=config) package.
-It is great when a value has to be coordinated across multiple files.
+It is well-suited when a value has to be coordinated across multiple files.

 Also see the discussion of how we use the config file for [excluding bad data values](https://ouhscbbmc.github.io/data-science-practices-1/coding.html#excluding-bad-cases) and of how the config file [relates to yaml](#data-containers-yaml), json, and xml.